 - 3.1 3.2 Credit risk;

 - Liquidity and funding risk;

 - 3.3 Capital adequacy risk;

 - 3.4 Market risk;

-- 3.5 Operational risk;
+- 3.5 Operational risk:

-- Regulatory compliance risk; 3.6
+- 3.6 Regulatory compliance risk;

 - 3.7 Conduct risk;

 - 3.8 People and culture risk;

-- Business model risk: and 3.9
+- 3.9 Business model risk; and

 - 3.10 Model risk.

-Credit risk is the risk that the Bank will incur losses as a result of a customer or counterparty being unable or unwilling to meet their contractual obligations.
+Credit risk is the risk that the Bank will incur losses as a result of a customer or counterparty being unable or unwilling to meet their contractual obligations and associated bank credit exposure in respect of loans or other financial transactions.

-Based on the annual risk identification and materiality assessment, credit risk can be categorised into the following three sub categories;
+Based on the annual risk identification and materiality assessment, credit risk can be categorised into the following two sub categories;

-- Counterparty risk: The risk of losses arising as a result of the counterparty not meeting their contractual obligations in full and on time: - ii.
-Credit default risk: The current or prospective risk to capital arising from the counterparties failure to meet the terms of any contract with the Bank; and - iii.
+- i.
+Counterparty risk: The risk of losses arising as a result of the counterparty not meeting their contractual obligations in full and on time and the resulting credit default risk / risk of loss leading to a risk to capital; and - ii.
 Concentration risk: The risk of excessive credit concentration including to an individual, counterparty, group of connected counterparties, a type of collateral or a type of credit facility.